Catholic Missionaries and the Idea of Civilization in Northwestern Saskatchewan, 1845–1898

 About the Author

-Timothy P. Foran is the Curator of British North America at the Canadian Museum of History, Gatineau, Quebec.
+Timothy P. Foran received his PhD from the University of Ottawa in 2011.
+He has been the Curator of British North America at the Canadian Museum of History in Gatineau, Quebec, since 2013.